laminlabs/lamin-blog/docs/lamin.md

 Over the past years, we have been helping teams in life science organizations to track data, code & agents.
 Especially drug discovery teams need end-to-end traceability for GxP compliance (21 CFR Part 11 and EU Annex 11); and that means they need traceability not just for the deterministic bionformatics pipeline but also upstream metadata entry in the wetlab and downstream interactive (agentic) analyses.

 > The Lamin data lakehouse really underlies a lot of the work we're doing. [...]
-The way we think about it is that Lamin is to data what GitHub is to code. -- [Joe Saelens, Pfizer (2026)](https://youtu.be/rpydrLFXLwE?si=VfTXVGrEr38FZ_qL&t=477)
+The way we think about it is that Lamin is to data what GitHub is to code. -- [Joe Saelens, Pfizer](https://youtu.be/rpydrLFXLwE?si=VfTXVGrEr38FZ_qL&t=477)

 Today, even a project with a single human might need to keep track of many datasets, analyses, models, and entities.
 For example, Jeremie started using LaminDB during his PhD on single-cell foundation models and says: